 Officer dismissed following misconduct hearing

-A police officer has been dismissed without notice following a misconduct hearing.
+An officer has been dismissed following the conclusion of a misconduct hearing.